-The makeup artistry industry is one that experience constant growth, evolution and change.
-If you do a quick Google search for a makeup artist within your area, there are without a doubt at least a handful of results – and millions worldwide.
+The makeup artistry industry is one that experiences constant growth, evolution and change.
+If you do a quick Google search for a makeup artist within your area, there are without a doubt at least a handful of results—and millions worldwide.

-With so many people pursuing a career in makeup artistry, you’ve got to wonder – why?
-In this post, we overview the perks of being a makeup artist including benefits such as travel, pay, and glamor.
-Read on to find out what all the hype is about, and if a career as makeup artist is really all its cracked up to be.
+With so many people pursuing a career in makeup artistry, you’ve got to wonder—why?
+In this post, we overview the perks of being a makeup artist including benefits such as travel, pay, and glamour.
+Read on to find out what all the hype is about, and if a career as a makeup artist is really all it’s cracked up to be.

 Perk One: You get to Play

 While the career as a makeup artist is definitely one filled with hard work, it’s also one filled with play and experimentation.
 What happens when we mix this color with that color?
 What happens if I move my contour line up just a pinch?
 Does this setting powder work best with that foundation or this foundation?
 Part of perfecting your craft includes experimenting with the products you have, products you don’t have, and all the different skin types and tones your clients may have.
 The classic winged eyeliner and red lip didn’t happen by accident, after all.
 It took a lot of time, testing, and they eventually gained huge popularity and took their places as classic makeup looks.
 Who knows—you could discover the next one.

 No matter if you work with brides, theater actors, celebrities, or politicians—you’re bound to meet some amazing people.
 Sure, you’ll have those typical grumpy clients with whom you’d rather not work again, but you could also make long-lasting friendships and build up a list of loyal, repeat clients.
 Many of the strongest friendships makeup artists have were formed while in the industry—whether it was at a trade show, conference, or job.
 Never underestimate the power of meeting new people!

 Perk Three: Travel